-There is a growing literature on the actuarial implications of genetic disorders, mostly focussed on the small number of single-gene disorders that are dominantly inherited, severe, highly penetrant and have onset during adult ages.
-See Daykin et al. (2003) for a recent review.
-The development of DNA-based genetic tests for these disorders has had two consequences:
+There is a growing literature on the actuarial implications of genetic disorders, mostly focused on the small number of single-gene disorders that are dominantly inherited, severe, highly penetrant and have onset during adult ages.
+See Macdonald (2003a, 2004) for an introduction to the relevant genetical background and Daykin et al. (2003) for a recent review of the actuarial and social policy issues.
+Many of these issues involve the concept of "genetic exceptionalism": namely, the idea that genes are so fundamental to a person's definition as a human being that special considerations should apply to anything genetic.

+The development of DNA-based genetic tests for inherited disorders has had two consequences: